Arsey/keras-transfer-learning-for-oxford102/README.md

 ## AlexNet

 This model is a [slightly modified](http://caffe.berkeleyvision.org/gathered/examples/imagenet.html) version of the [ILSVR 2012](http://www.image-net.org/challenges/LSVRC/2012/) winning [AlexNet](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks).
-The number of outputs in the inner product layer has been set to 102 to reflect the number of flower categories.
+The number of outputs in the final dense layer has been set to 102 to reflect the number of flower categories.
 Hyperparameter choices in `AlexNet/solver.prototxt` reflect those in [Fine-tuning CaffeNet for Style Recognition on “Flickr Style” Data](http://caffe.berkeleyvision.org/gathered/examples/finetune_flickr_style.html).
 The global learning rate is reduced while the learning rate for the final fully connected layer is increased relative to the other layers.

 Once you've run the `bootstrap.py` script, you can begin training from this directory with: